5 ways to successfully manage a multi-generational workforce

 Create a reciprocal mentoring program where younger employees can teach older ones how to use social media to drive business results, and older generations can provide mentoring regarding interpersonal skills and communication.

 Workers of different generations are at different stages of their lives and want different things from their careers.
-HR managers should empathize with this and accommodate employees where possible.
+HR and People teams should empathize with this and accommodate employees where possible.

 The focus here should be on the results employees produce rather than how they get there.
 If by making changes to accommodate a worker’s needs, they produce better results, without negatively affecting anyone else, then that is a positive.